 Build Small & You Won’t Need A Permit…Usually

 OK, so you’ve got a parcel of land and now you’re ready to build your own cabin on that land.
 You have done your research into the local city and county guidelines and you have done your due diligence on the building permitting requirements for your county.

 See, this is where the gray area exists.
-In most counties we have researched in the USA, there is some kind of legal verbiage that either allows for sheds, barns, cabins, employee dwellings, bunk houses, etc. It’s there, in most of the codified rules, regulations and ordinances in most counties, they will allow for dwellings under a certain square footage.
+In most counties we have researched in the USA, there is some kind of legal verbiage that allows for sheds, barns, cabins, employee dwellings, bunk houses, etc. It’s there – in most of the codified rules, regulations and ordinances in most counties – that dwellings under a certain square footage are allowed.

 Specifically, in our county, it’s a 20×20 building and the legal language is described as a bunkhouse or employee dwelling.
 A 20×20 cabin is 400 square feet.
 Add a couple sleeping lofts and you can have 600 square feet of living space.